heidihoward/distributed-consensus-reading-list/README.md

   * the original paper introducing Paxos
   * featured in [the morning paper](https://blog.acolyer.org/2015/03/03/the-part-time-parliament/)
 * Disk Paxos, DISC 2000 [[acmdl](https://dl.acm.org/citation.cfm?id=675967),[pdf](https://lamport.azurewebsites.net/pubs/disk-paxos.pdf)]
+  * This paper describes how to replace acceptors in Paxos with disks
+  * Each disk is divided into blocks, one for each proposer.
+Each proposer may only write to its own block and read from other blocks, which they do in each of the two usual Paxos phases
+  * Each block contains the rough equivalent to last promised ballot number and last accepted proposal for the assigned proposer
 * Specifying and Using a Partitionable Group Communication Service, TOCS 2001 [[acmdl](https://dl.acm.org/citation.cfm?id=377776&dl=ACM&coll=DL),[pdf](https://groups.csail.mit.edu/tds/papers/Lynch/TOCS.pdf)]
 * Active Disk Paxos with infinitely many processes, PODC 2002 [[acmdl](https://dl.acm.org/citation.cfm?id=1146169),[pdf](https://groups.csail.mit.edu/tds/papers/Chockler/podc-02.pdf)]
+  * This paper makes Disk Paxos more “Paxos like” by assuming the disks support more operations e.g. conditional write
+  * ADP claims that Disk Paxos requires a fixed set of proposers and that ADP fixes this.
 * Cheap Paxos, DSN 2004 [[acmdl](https://dl.acm.org/citation.cfm?id=1009745),[pdf](https://lamport.azurewebsites.net/pubs/web-dsn-submission.pdf)]
 * Generalized Consensus and Paxos, Tech Report 2005 [[pdf](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-33.pdf)]
   * introduces the idea of deciding a partial ordering of operations for SMR instead of a total ordering